magentabusiness/magentabusiness.github.io/docs/samples/tektelic/index.md

 ### Step 3.
 Integration verification
  After the integration has been created, wait for a new uplink (or trigger it) from the sensor.
- **Only after a new uplink** Network Server, through [MQTT Gateway API](/docs/reference/gateway-mqtt-api/), will create new devices in ThingsBoard.
+ **Only after a new uplink** Network Server, through [MQTT Gateway API](/docs/reference/gateway-mqtt-api/), will create new devices in IoT Hub.
- In ThingsBoard open device-gateway from step 2.1, go to the *RELATIONS* tab, and select outbound relations with a direction *From*.
+ In IoT Hub open device-gateway from step 2.1, go to the *RELATIONS* tab, and select outbound relations with a direction *From*.
  There should be present the gateway and the sensor added in Network Server at Step 1.1 and Step 1.2

  <img src="/images/samples/tektelic/tb_from_relations.png" width="1000">